 As far as my neighbors 01 Dodge Dakota pickup truck I haven’t seen him since the repairs.
 No news is good news and I believe his truck is fixed for the long-term.

-After stopping by a few message boards and reading some notes before writing this article, I see many people are not replacing the blower resistor connector and are opting to make repairs to what's left of the original connector.
+After stopping by a few message boards and reading some notes before writing this article, I see many people are not replacing the blower resistor connector.
+They’re opting to make repairs to what’s left of the original connector.

-I think it's worth taking the extra step because the heat was so intense it made the connector brittle and reduces the integrity of the electrical connection between the terminal on the resistor and the connector on the harness side.
+I think it’s worth taking the extra step, because the heat became so intense it made the connector brittle and reduced the integrity of the electrical connection.
+Of course, I’m talking about terminal on the resistor and the connector on the harness side.

-Then a black locking tang needed to be depressed and held while the connector was removed.
-It was still a struggle because the plastic from the connector had melted and fused to the plastic of the resistor bridge.
+Then you depress a black locking tang and hold it in while you wiggle the connector free.
+However, lets still call it a bit of a struggle, because the plastic from the connector had melted and fused to the plastic of the resistor bridge.

-When you attempt to pull wires in an out of the plastic connector.
-They are retained by a locking mechanism that's released with a jeweler’s screwdriver or a terminal repair tool.
+In addition, when you attempt to pull the wires in an out of the plastic connector you’ll find them retained with a locking mechanism.
+You release them with a jeweler’s screwdriver or a terminal repair tool.

-The metal electrical connector also has a top and bottom side so when it slides into the connector the right orientation must be selected for it to smoothly lock into place.
+The metal electrical connector also has a top and bottom side.
+When it slides into the connector you must get the orientation correct for it to smoothly lock into place.

 Personally I think this is a great do-it-yourself repair that only requires some basic skills to accomplish.
 A Dealership would probably charge a couple hundred dollars parts and labor just to replace the connector and resistor.